Assemini

-Assemini ([asˈsɛːmini]; Assèmini [aˈsemini]) is a comune (municipality) in the Metropolitan City of Cagliari in the Italian region Sardinia, located about 12 km northwest of Cagliari in the plain of the Cixerri, Flumini Mannu and Sa Nuxedda rivers.
-It includes notable forest area which are part of the Sulcis Regional Park.
-It has also a long tradition in the production of ceramics, lasting from the Carthaginian domination.
+Assemini ([asˈsɛːmini]; Assèmini [aˈsemini]) is a comune (municipality) in the Metropolitan City of Cagliari in the Italian region of Sardinia, located about 12 km northwest of Cagliari in the plain of the Cixerri, Flumini Mannu and Sa Nuxedda rivers.
+It has 25,577 inhabitants.

+It includes forest areas which are part of the Sulcis Regional Park.
+It also has a long tradition in the production of ceramics, starting in the Carthaginian era.

-Assemini is part of the Cagliari metropolitan area and borders the following municipalities: Cagliari, Capoterra, Decimomannu, Elmas, Nuxis, San Sperate, Santadi, Sarroch, Sestu, Siliqua, Uta, Villa San Pietro.
+Assemini is part of the Cagliari metropolitan area and borders the following municipalities: Cagliari, Capoterra, Decimomannu, Elmas, Nuxis, San Sperate, Santadi, Sarroch, Sestu, Siliqua, Uta and Villa San Pietro.